 Using ESL songs in the classroom can be an incredibly effective way to teach new vocabulary and expressions to young learners.
 Kids love to sing and dance and so using songs in your English class is a great way to increase student motivation.
 There are several great songs to teach prepositions to kids.

 The one you choose will depend on the age and level of your learners.
 If you are teaching very young students, teaching all the prepositions at once might be a bit overwhelming.
 This song is the easiest of the preposition songs and teaches the 3 basic prepositions on, in, and under.
-If you’re lesson includes the prepositions on, in, under, in front of, behind, next to, and between, then we recommend this song.
+If your lesson includes the prepositions on, in, under, in front of, behind, next to, and between, then we recommend this song.

-For a list of the best ESL songs for kids check out our post, Best ESL Songs For Young Learners.
+For a list of the best ESL songs for kids, check out our post, Best ESL Songs For Young Learners.

 How To Teach The Prepositions Song

 First, listen to the song one time without singing.
-Ask students to listen for any words that you learned in the beginning of the lesson.
+Ask students to listen for any words that they learned in the beginning of the lesson.
 Next, begin teaching the song lyrics by playing the first part of the song, pausing it, and then asking students to repeat (sing) after you.

 Even if you have a terrible singing voice, it is important to show students that you are willing to sing along too.
 Continue playing the song and pausing it, teaching the lyrics little by little.
 Once you have practiced all the lyrics to the song, try singing the whole song all the way through.
 Don’t worry if students cannot sing all the lyrics straight away or if they make mistakes.